Azure-Samples/summarization-openai-python-promptflow/README.md

 urlFragment: azure-search-openai-demo
 ---

-# Ticket Processing using Azure AI
+# Process Automation: Speech to Text and Summarization with AI Studio

 In this sample we recieve issues reported by field and shop floor workers at a company called Contoso Manufacturing, a manufacturing company that makes car batteries.
 The issues are shared by the workers either live through microphone input or pre-recorded as audio files.
 We translate the input from speech to text and then use an LLM and Prompty/Promptflow to summarize the issue and return the results in a format we specify.

-# Ticket Processing using Azure AI
+# Process Automation: Speech to Text and Summarization with AI Studio

 This sample uses the **[Azure AI Speech Service](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/)** and **[Python SDk](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/quickstarts/setup-platform?pivots=programming-language-python&tabs=macos%2Cubuntu%2Cdotnetcli%2Cdotnet%2Cjre%2Cmaven%2Cnodejs%2Cmac%2Cvscode)** to translate the users speech into text.
 It leverages **[Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/)** to summarize the text and **[Prompty and Prompt Flow](https://microsoft.github.io/promptflow/how-to-guides/develop-a-prompty/index.html)** to create, manage and evaluate the prompt into our code.